-They wouldn’t take advantage of home owners….
-Would they?
+They wouldn’t take advantage of Homeowners… would they?
 How and why could this possibly happen?
 It all starts with understanding soils.
 The thing supporting your foundation.
-There are 2 basic types of soils.
-Clays and silt/sand.
+There are 2 basic types of soils: clays and silt/sand.
 Silt and sand are fairly straightforward.
 When wetted they usually consolidate and therefore are fairly easy to understand.
-Clays on the other hand, Swell when wetted, shrink when dried and collapse when wetted too much.
+Expansive clays on the other hand, swell when wetted, shrink when dried and collapse when wetted too much!

 To make matters worse, the typical damage signs in your house look very similar when it is settling to when the floor is heaving from expansive clays.
 Yes that is right.
-Clays under your home can cause the floor to heave upward.
+Expansive Clays under your home can cause the floor to heave upward.
 Take a look at the two scenarios to understand what I am talking about.

 The above diagram shows the typical scenario that we usually think of when we have foundation problems.
 This the scenario that foundation contractors understand well and are well equipped to fix.
 Notice that the footings on the right side are lower causing stress to the trusses above.
 This is commonly repaired by underpinning the lowered footing and raising it up.
 See my website www.foundationrepairsaz.com for a more complete explanation of the underpinning process.

-Surely the professional foundation repair contractor knows the difference between these 2 scenarios…… Right?
-Not necessarily….
+Surely the professional foundation repair contractor knows the difference between these 2 scenarios, right?
+Not necessarily.
 As pointed out earlier the symptoms are similar and in some cases exactly the same.
-Don’t get me wrong if carefully analyzed it can be done….
-If carefully analyzed.
-To boot the motivation is all wrong for the foundation contractor to recognize it as a floor heave.
+Don’t get me wrong, if carefully analyzed it can be done (but I cannot stress the 'carefully analyzed' part too much).
+To boot, the motivation is all wrong for the foundation contractor to recognize it as a floor heave.
 Why?
 Because in that case he has nothing to offer and must go home empty handed.
-So when push comes to shove and the foundation contractor needs to feed his children….. sometimes the interpretation tends to get rationalized as….
-Well….. this LOOKS like it could still have SOME settlement….
-Lets put some piers under the foundation to make sure.
-Well Lets discuss on my next blog how you can tell the difference with PROPER analysis.
+So when push comes to shove and the foundation contractor needs to feed his children, sometimes the interpretation tends to get rationalized as "Well….. this LOOKS like it could still have SOME settlement….
+Let’s put some piers under the foundation to make sure".